 * Represents the number of ART cycles performed, including IVF with a fresh embryo transfer, IVF freeze all cycles/embryo banking, frozen embryo transfers, and egg freezing.

 ** Represents the member utilization rate for all services, including, but not limited to, ART cycles, initial consultations, IUIs, and genetic testing.
 The utilization rate for all members includes all unique members (female and male) who utilize the benefit during that period, while the utilization rate for female only includes only unique females who utilize the benefit during that period.
 For purposes of calculating utilization rates in any given period, the results reflect the number of unique members utilizing the benefit for that period.
 Individual periods cannot be combined as member treatments may span multiple periods.

-The company is providing the following financial guidance for both the year ended December 31, 2021 and the three-month period ending June 30, 2021 (the “second quarter”).
+The company is providing the following financial guidance for the year ending December 31, 2022 and the three-month period ending June 30, 2022 (the “second quarter”):